zxcvos/system-automation-scripts/README.md

-# system-automation-scripts
-A collection of scripts to automate system management tasks
+# A collection of scripts to automate system management tasks
+## update-kernel.sh
+* Description: Update Linux kernel to the latest version